tvtaerum/cGANs_housekeeping/README.md

 ```
 The previous programming fragment illustrates an approach which often prevents a stream from mode collapse.
 It depends on having captured disciminator weights, generator weights, and gan weights either during initialization or later in the process when all model losses are within bounds.
 The definition of model loss bounds are arbitrary but reflect expert opinion about when losses are what might be expected and when they are clearly much too high or much too low.
 Reasonable discriminator and generator losses are between 0.1 and 1.0, and their arbitrary bounds are set to between 0.001 and 2.0.
 Reasonable gan losses are between 0.2 and 2.0 and their arbitrary bounds are set to 0.01 and 4.5.

 What happens then is discriminator, generator, and gan weights are collected when all three losses are "reasonable".
-When an individual model's loss goes out of bounds, then the last collected weights for that particular model (and only that model) are replaced, leaving the other model weights are they are, and the process moves forward.
+When an individual model's loss goes out of bounds, then the last collected weights for that particular model are replaced, leaving the other model weights are they are, and the process moves forward.
 The process stops when mode collapse appears to be unavoidable even when model weights are replaced.
 This is identified when a particular set of model weights continue to be reused but repeatedly result in out of bound model losses.

 The programming fragment for saving the weights are: